NodesHub/dao_docs/docs/develop/how-to/ODISEOd/subcommands.md

 # Subcommands

-This section describes the subcommands available from `ODISEOd`.
+This section describes the subcommands available from `achillesd`.

 ## `debug addr`